(This workshop is closed)

 The Toolkit costs $75 per class or $200 for all three.
 Register separately for one or two sessions below or here for all three.
 Registration is limited to 30 students per class and is open now.

-All sessions will be held at Williams Hall, 729 Fleming Street, a spacious, newly renovated church hall.
-All sessions are suitable for writers in any genre, from beginner to advanced.
+All sessions are VIRTUAL and suitable for writers in any genre, from beginner to advanced.
 Please contact [email protected] with any questions.

 Session 1 – Your Path to Publication: Finding the Right Home for Your Work

 The book publishing landscape is ever-changing and not all books are suited to being published traditionally or to be self-published.
 There is no one path or publishing service that’s right for every writer or every book.
 In this session, you’ll come to understand the variety of publishing paths available to you.
 We’ll be discussing how to make decisions about publication based on your long-term career goals, as well as the unique qualities of your work-in-progress.
 You will leave the session with a framework to help you be strategic about submitting your writing.

 Register here for Session 1.
 Tuesday, January 11, 2:30–4 pm, VIRTUAL